THCLab/oca-conductor/README.md

 `OCA conductor` is written in Rust thanks to which most C-based languages can be supported by exposing proper FFI-layer.
 We provide bindings for the following languages:
 - [Typescript/Javascript](/bindings/node.js)

+## License

+EUPL 1.2

+We have distilled the most crucial license specifics to make your adoption seamless: [see here for details](https://github.com/THCLab/licensing).

 ## Installation

 ### Rust